 Getting a package to your customer requires several different steps.
 Research is key to optimising these steps, and requires choosing the right shipping company or companies, and (depending on the scale of your business) looking at splitting up your delivery process in order to systematically reduce costs and transit times.
 Using one distributor may provide a simple solution – but you could be paying more than you need to.

-If your profit margin allows it, offer free shipping; or offer free shipping to your most loyal customers.
-For anyone who has has shopped online is a major draw.
-However, if this isn’t a viable option, then good, efficient tracking could be the answer.
-Customers want to know where their package is, when they can expect their delivery, and often easy and accessible tracking can be a good substitute for longer delivery times.
+Remember, customers want to know where their package is, when they can expect their delivery, and often easy and accessible tracking can be a good substitute for longer delivery times.

 Take advantage of social media